vepadulano/build-root-recipe/README.md

                         sign and quoted , as in: 'python launch_build.py --opts="-DOpt1=ON -DOpt2=OFF"'
 ```

-It creates the following directories in the curreng working directory:
+It creates the following directories in the current working directory:

 ```
 - rootsrc/